iarakshana/hw3/README.md

 Hint: you've done this before.
 You're answers had better match!

-1. Which salaried worker makes the most?
+0. Which salaried worker makes the most?
-2. How many employees does the city list?
+1. How many employees does the city list?
-3. How many full-time workers are there in the file?
+2. How many full-time workers are there in the file?
-4. How many part-time workers are there in the file?
+3. How many part-time workers are there in the file?
 (Check you work for 1, with 2 and 3.)
-5. What is the highest hourly wage in the city?
+4. What is the highest hourly wage in the city?
-6. Excluding the top four workers (who are doctors), what is the highest hourly wage?
+5. Excluding the top four workers (who are doctors), what is the highest hourly wage?
-7. How many people work for the police department?
+6. How many people work for the police department?
-8. How many of them are detectives?
+7. How many of them are detectives?
-9. How much does the modal fireperson (employee of the fire department) make?
+8. How much does the median fireperson (employee of the fire department) make?
+(Note that in HW this was _modal_.)
-10. What are the most common women's names for police officers (incl. detectives)?
+9. What are the most common women's names for police officers (incl. detectives)?
 (It's a tie with 35 of each.../)

 ## Turtles